Revaluation of an Asset

 • Adjusted Lifetime – Enter the new lifetime of the asset.

-When the adjusted lifetime is changed to a period that is equal to the last depreciation period, the status of the asset will be set to Fully Depreciated.
-If the asset’s revision rule is set to Current Period, the current net book value will equal the residual value, and the cumulative depreciation will equal the asset current cost.
+If the new lifetime equals the last depreciation period, the asset’s status becomes Fully Depreciated.
+If the asset’s revision rule is set to Current Period, the current net book value equals the residual value, and the cumulative depreciation equals the asset current cost.

-• Adjusted Depreciation Method – Select the new depreciation method that will be used to depreciate this asset.
+• Adjusted Depreciation Method – Select the new depreciation method that for this asset.

 3. Click Calculate to compute the write-down amount based on the write-down percentage.

-If the Multi-Book Accounting feature is enabled on your account, clicking Calculate will also enable the revaluation fields of the selected accounting books.
-If this feature is not enabled on your account, you do not have to click Calculate.
-The revaluation fields will be enabled when you select an asset.
+If Multi-Book Accounting is enabled, clicking Calculate also enables the revaluation fields for the selected accounting books.
+If this feature isn't enabled, you don't have to click Calculate to enable the revaluation fields.
+They're automatically enabled when you select an asset.

 Note:

-If you are revaluing a simple asset, any changes you make to the accounting book selection and the write-down percentage requires you to recalculate the write-down amount.
-When you removed an accounting book for example, you need to click Calculate to remove the accounting method of that book from the revaluation.
-If you are revaluing a compound asset, you can click Process Revaluation regardless of any changes you make after calculating the write-down amount.
+If you're revaluing a simple asset, any change to the accounting book selection and write-down percentage requires you to recalculate the write-down amount.
+Removing a book, for example, requires you to click Calculate to remove the book's accounting method from the revaluation.
+If you're revaluing a compound asset, you can click Process Revaluation regardless of any changes after calculating the write-down amount.

-4. If you want to revalue only a specific component, or enter different write-down percentages for each component, go to the Component section.
+4. To revalue only a specific component, or set different write-down percentages for each component, go to the Component section.
 Enter the write-down percentage for the component you want to revalue.

 5. Click Process Revaluation.

-Journal entries are created to post the difference in value.
+The system creates journal entries to post the difference in value.

-A revaluation depreciation history record will be written to each component of the compound asset.
-The compound asset record will have a list that shows the total of all the component revaluation, but will have no journal entries.
-You can find the journal entries in the component asset record under the Components > Depreciation History subtab.
+The system writes a revaluation depreciation history record to each component.
+The compound asset record shows the total component revaluation, but has no journal entries of its own.
+You can find the journal entries in the component asset record under Components > Depreciation History subtab.

-If you have enabled the Custom Transactions and Use Custom Journals preference, a specific journal entry will be created for asset revaluation.
+If you enabled Custom Transactions and Use Custom Journals, the system creates a specific journal entry for asset revaluation.
 You can view these journal entries in Fixed Assets > Transactions > Journal Types.
-Note that you have to manually set the status of the journal entry to Approved before it is posted.
+You'll need to set the journal entry's status to Approved before it posts.
 For more information, see Viewing and Approving Custom Journal Entries.

-Note that if the Require Approvals on Journal Entries preference is enabled, and you do not have permission to approve journal entries, the system will require administrator approval before a journal entry is posted.
+If Require Approvals on Journal Entries is enabled, and you don't have permission to approve journal entries, an administrator must approve them before posting.

-You will be redirected to the Process Status page, where you can track the status of the revaluation.
-On the Process Status page, the following processes will be queued for asset revaluation.
-You can click the Details link on any process to view the process stage details.
+You'll be redirected to the Process Status page, where you can track the revaluation's status.
+The Process Status page queues the following processes for asset revaluation.
+Click Details on any process to view its stage details.

 Process